BYLAWS OF MOUNTAIN VIEW COUNTRY CLUB, INC.

 Section 1: Annual Meeting

 The Annual Meeting of the stockholders of the Club shall be held on a Saturday during the month of August.
-The call for the meeting, issued by the Secretary of the Club and stating a time and place for the meeting, shall be posted on the Club bulletin board at least seven days before the day of the meeting.
-The notice of this meeting shall include the names of the nominees for membership on the Board, as recommended by the Nominating Committee.
+The call for the meeting, issued by the Secretary of the Club and stating a time and place for the meeting, shall be posted on the Club’s website and on the Club bulletin board at least 10 days before the day of the meeting.
+The notice of this meeting shall include the names of all nominees for membership on the Board, as theretofore nominated by the Nominating Committee or by the requisite number of any members-at-large, and shall thereafter be updated when and as may be necessary to include the names of any other nominees for membership on the Board as may timely be nominated by the requisite number of any members-at-large.

 The order of business of the Annual Meeting of the stockholders shall be as follows:

-d) Election of Directors and members of Nominating Committee
+d) Election of Directors and members of the Nominating Committee

 Section 2: Special Meetings